NEW: Kent Brantly received experimental serum before leaving Liberia

 “It’s encouraging that he seems to be improving,” Thomas Frieden, director of the Centers for Disease Control and Prevention, told CBS’ “Face the Nation.”

 The Christian charity that employs Dr. Kent Brantly confirmed that the 33-year-old received a dose of an experimental serum before leaving Liberia.

 “We praise God for the news that Kent’s condition is improving,” Samaritan’s Purse said in a statement.

-Brantly, the first known patient with the deadly virus to be treated on U.S. soil, landed at Dobbins Air Reserve Base in Georgia on Saturday and was quickly rushed to Atlanta's Emory University Hospital.
+Brantly, 33, is the first known patient with the deadly virus to be treated on U.S. soil.
+He landed at Dobbins and was quickly rushed to Atlanta’s Emory University Hospital.